imalokagrawal/devops-readme/README.md

 Key benefits of a DevOps Project:
 * Get up and running with a new app and a full DevOps pipeline in just a few minutes
-* Support for a wide range of popular frameworks such as.NET, Java, PHP, Node, and Python
+* Support for a wide range of popular frameworks such as .NET, Java, PHP, Node, and Python
 * Start fresh or bring your own application from GitHub
 * Built-in Application Insights integration for instant analytics and actionable insights
 * Cloud-powered CI/CD using Visual Studio Team Services (VSTS)

 ## How To Use
 Getting started is super simple here.
-Just few clicks and your CI/CD pipeline is ready for you in minutes.
+Just a few clicks and your CI/CD pipeline is ready for you in minutes.
 Go to [New DevOps Project page on Azure Portal ](https://portal.azure.com/#create/Microsoft.AzureProject)
 * Step 1 - Select the language you are want to target like .NET, PHP, Python, Java, Node, Go or Ruby
-* Step 2 - Select your favourite framework for selected language.
-DevOps project supports variety of frameworks today
+* Step 2 - Select your favourite framework for the selected language.
+DevOps project supports a variety of frameworks today
 * Step 3 - Select where you want to deploy your new application.
 For example, you can select Azure WebApp, Virtual Machines, Containers, Service Fabric etc.
 * Step 4 - Just provide your VSTS account name.
-If you dont already have one, you can create a new one here as well.
+If you don't already have one, you can create a new one here as well.

 ## Documentation
 Go to [Azure DevOps Project documentation ](https://docs.microsoft.com/en-us/azure/devops-project/)

 ## What next
 Once your DevOps Project is ready and your application is up and running, you are all set.
-You can now clone the code repository locally and modify the sample code or simply add more environment to take your application from Development environment to production.
+You can now clone the code repository locally and modify the sample code or simply add more environment to take your application from a Development environment to production.
 Follow DevOps project documentation to know more.

 ## License